 Today was pretty quiet.
-Jumpspace usually is; that’s one place you *don’t* want things getting excited.
+Jumpspace usually is; that’s one place you don’t want excitement.

 We had actually installed a separate system for passengers a while back.
-It was only a Comp-1, but it met almost every need passengers could conceivably have.
-There was a one-way link from our main computer to keep it updated, but that was it.
-They could do whatever they wanted to that system; we wiped it and reloaded it every time we landed.
-And since it had zero access to any of the ship’s actual systems it meant we didn’t have to worry about what the passengers were doing with their computer access.
+It was only a Comp-1 but it met almost every need passengers could conceivably have.
+There was a one-way link from our main computer to keep it updated but that was it.
+They could do whatever they wanted to that system; we wiped and reloaded it every time we landed.
+And, since it had zero access to any of the ship’s actual systems, it meant we didn’t have to worry about what the passengers were doing with their computer access.
 The ton of cargo space it cost us was well worth cutting off the worry of someone interfering with our system.

 The crew had their own MVR games of course.
-At the moment we were playing Inquisitioner; a historical game set on old Earth where demonic portals were opening and we were agents of the Church charged with finding and closing them.
-We had been playing it for months now and, while it was still enjoyable, we probably needed to look at something else.
+At the moment we were playing Inquisitioner; a historical fantasy game set on old Earth where demonic portals were opening.
+We were agents of the Church charged with finding and closing them.
+We had been playing it for a few months now and, while it was still enjoyable, we probably needed to look at something else.

 The game the Oligack’s had loaded was Buccaneer, a swashbuckling piracy game set on a low-tech planet during the Long Night.
-A former colony world fallen into barbarism, the now-separated cities on an island planet sent out fleets of sailing ships looking for resources and remnants of old Imperial technology.
+The world had fallen into barbarism and the now-separated cities on an island planet had sent out fleets of sailing ships looking for resources and remnants of old Imperial technology.
 The main attraction seemed to be exploring an unknown planet and the vast mix of technology available.

 The Oligack team seemed to have only picked it up to have something to do on the trip; none of them were that good at it.
-Strangely, Hirin and Kalen seemed to be familiar with the game and were doing quite well at it.
+Strangely, Hirin and Kalen seemed to be familiar with the game and were doing quite well.
 I had been afraid that Dr. Bertoan and his team would have been annoyed at that too, but they seemed to be happy for the challenge.
-I was glad, because it distracted them from annoying Varan too much.
+I was glad; it distracted them from annoying Varan too much.

 Do’rex and Jami have assured me that everything is fine and we should have a normal Jump.
-That’s good.
-Jumpspace is the last place you want to have problems.
 And Varan says the passengers mostly seem to be happy.
-The Oligack group complains a bit, but he thinks it is more because they think they have to.
-He says that Joh Parah pulled him aside and apologized for the rest of the team.
+The Oligack group complains a bit but he thinks it is more because they think they have to.
+He did say that Joh Parah pulled him aside and apologized for the rest of the team.
 Apparently they had been drinking and almost missed the launch window.
 So maybe they’ll be subdued until we reach Fugitak.

 Other than that, not much happened today.
 Me?
 I’m going to sleep early.